What Percentage of American Families Was Living Below This Level During the Depression?

 Click on the links beneath to read illustrated research reports on economics and poverty during Washington State's Dandy Depression:

-Washington's tax organization proved inadequate to the growing needs of Washington Land's infrastructure.
+Why Washington Land Doesn't Accept an Income Tax: The 1930s Entrada for Taxation Reform and the Origins of Washington's Taxation System by Nathan Riding Washington's tax organization proved inadequate to the growing needs of Washington Land's infrastructure.
 The 1930s saw a wide-based move for an income taxation in the state, led by rural farmers in the Washington State Grange.
-Stiff political opposition prevented the adoption of an income tax, which it notwithstanding does non have today and which constrains public spending and social services.
+Stiff political opposition prevented the adoption of an income tax, which it notwithstanding does non have today and which constrains public spending and social services. | |

-During the early 1930's, the poor and unemployed participated in a series of marches on the capitol in Olympia to demand food, work and housing.
+On to Olympia!
+The History Behind the Hunger Marches of 1932-1933, by Ali Kamenz During the early 1930's, the poor and unemployed participated in a series of marches on the capitol in Olympia to demand food, work and housing.
 In one case at that place, they encountered indifference, hostility, and violence from elected officials, local police enforcement and vigilantes.
-The Vanguard, a Seattle-based publication affiliated with the Labor Higher, and the Unemployed Citizens' League, played key roles in march planning and organization.
+The Vanguard, a Seattle-based publication affiliated with the Labor Higher, and the Unemployed Citizens' League, played key roles in march planning and organization. | |

-The nationwide banking crunch of 1933, brought on by corruption, client loan defaults, and an unstable banking system brought beginning land-wide and then nation-wide banking concern closures in 1933.
-Seattleites developed different strategies for surviving without greenbacks, while Roosevelt and Congress stabilized American capitalism and preserved public faith in American finance.
+The Banking Crunch of 1933: Seattle's Survival during the Cracking Depression Bank Closures, by Drew Powers The nationwide banking crunch of 1933, brought on by corruption, client loan defaults, and an unstable banking system brought beginning land-wide and then nation-wide banking concern closures in 1933.
+Seattleites developed different strategies for surviving without greenbacks, while Roosevelt and Congress stabilized American capitalism and preserved public faith in American finance. | |

-"Hoovervilles," shanty towns of unemployed men, sprung upward all over the nation, named after President Hoover'due south insufficient relief during the crisis.
-Seattle'southward developed into a self-sufficient and organized boondocks-within-a-town.
+Seattle's "Hooverville": The Failure of Effective Unemployment Relief in the Early 1930s by Magic Demirel "Hoovervilles," shanty towns of unemployed men, sprung upward all over the nation, named after President Hoover'due south insufficient relief during the crisis.
+Seattle'southward developed into a self-sufficient and organized boondocks-within-a-town. | |

-In the summer of 1931 a grouping of Seattle residents organized to plant self-help enterprises and demand that government officials create jobs and increase relief assistance to unemployed.
+Self-Help Activists: The Seattle Branches of the Unemployed Citizens League by Summertime Kelly In the summer of 1931 a grouping of Seattle residents organized to plant self-help enterprises and demand that government officials create jobs and increase relief assistance to unemployed. | |

-Following the stock market crash of 1929, the Communist Political party began to organize unemployed workers into Unemployed Councils.
+The Unemployed Councils of the Communist Party in Washington State, 1930-1935 by Marc Horan-Spatz Following the stock market crash of 1929, the Communist Political party began to organize unemployed workers into Unemployed Councils.
 These bodies both provided aid to the needy and served as a tool to build mass back up for the Political party and its political program.
-In Washington State, the Councils were in direct competition with the Socialist-led Unemployed Citizens League, which led to tensions betwixt the two organizations.
+In Washington State, the Councils were in direct competition with the Socialist-led Unemployed Citizens League, which led to tensions betwixt the two organizations. | |

-As elsewhere in the country, Washington State'south Communist Party helped to organize the unemployed into agile political and social formations.
-In Washington, the Unemployed Citizen's League and its paper, The Vanguard, gained the state Communists a broad appeal, and integrated the unemployed into the state'due south radical reform coalitions.
+Organizing the Unemployed: The Early 1930s past Gordon Blackness As elsewhere in the country, Washington State'south Communist Party helped to organize the unemployed into agile political and social formations.
+In Washington, the Unemployed Citizen's League and its paper, The Vanguard, gained the state Communists a broad appeal, and integrated the unemployed into the state'due south radical reform coalitions. |

 [1] Pacific Northwest Regional Planning Commission, Migration and Evolution of Economic Opportunity in the Pacific Northwest (Portland, 1939), 26.